probert999/mars-rover/README.md

 showing the set-up and processing of a move instruction

-### Running the application
+### Building and Running the application
+Once cloned, the application can be built using the following Maven command:

+><i>mvn compile package</i>

+The unit tests will be executed as part of the build process which produces a jar file in the tagret directory.

+<br>To run the application, from the command line, enter:

+><i>java -jar target\\mars-rover-1.0-SNAPSHOT.jar</i>

-The main method handles console input or a file contain instructions be passed as a parameter.
+The main method handles console input or the name of file containing instructions be passed as a parameter, e.g.:

+><i>java -jar target\\mars-rover-1.0-SNAPSHOT.jar testdata\\instructions.txt"</i>

-<br>Example instruction files are available in the testdata folder.
+Example instruction files are available in the testdata folder.

 ### Commands to explore Mars
 All rovers need a plateau to land on, currently only quadrilateral shaped plateaus are supported.